-We are working with next-generation mass spectrometric instruments to measure proteins and metabolites with unprecedented accuracy and throughput.
+In addition to experimental mass spectrometry, our lab has a strong focus on software and computational analysis of mass spectrometric data.
 The software developed in our lab is capable of analyzing millions of mass spectrometric scans, identify the measured analytes and extract accurate quantitative information from this data.
 We collaborate with researchers and doctors around the world using our tools and algorithms, helping them to interpret mass spectrometric data or develop new ways to answer long-standing biological questions.

 “The imagination of nature is far, far greater than the imagination of man.”